puffyCid/macos-bookmarks/README.md

 # macos-bookmarks

 A simple macOS Bookmarks parser (and library) written in Rust!
-macOS Bookmarks are a form of shortcuts on a macOS system
+macOS Bookmarks are kind of like a form of shortcuts on a macOS system

 # Use Case
 There are several macOS applications and features that make sure of Bookmarks.
 Two interesting ones are: